AniMN.gif (12519 bytes) Bruce Jaeger Technical Services

 Almost every new customer since then has come about because an engineer moved to another employer, was told to write the manual about his machine, threw up his hands and said "Not me!
 But I know somebody who CAN!"
 What's hard to believe is that I actually enjoy doing it.

 My first manuals were written on a Commodore PET (I missed using a typewriter for them by just a year) and printed on either a dot-matrix printer or a Juki daisywheel.
 I processed and screened my own B&W photos for the press runs of up to 15 manuals.
 Now, of course, it's digital photography and color lasers.
-(For archival purposes, I'm slowly scanning in all of my old B&W 35mm negatives.)
+(For archival purposes, I'm slowly scanning in all of my old B&W 35mm negatives.
+There are still a LOT left!)

 Customers: (In no particular order.
 Not all are current customers.
 Not all are still in business.
 Honest, it wasn't my fault!)